-A-level: AAA including A in History and A in English (Literature, Language or Language and Literature).
+A-level: AAA including A in English (Literature, Language or Language and Literature).

 Other course specific tests:

 Where an applicant is taking the EPQ in a relevant subject this might be considered alongside other Level 3 qualifications and may attract an alternative offer in addition to the standard offer.
 If you are taking A Levels, this would be AAB at A Level including A in English and grade A in the EPQ.

 Pass diploma with 60 credits overall, including at least 45 credits at level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 An interview and a piece of written work may also be required.
 The Access course must include English modules.
 This course has additional subject specific requirements for History.
 Contact the Admissions Office for more information.

 We will consider the level 3 QCF BTEC at Subsidiary Diploma level and above in combination with other qualifications.
 Please contact the Admissions Office for more information.

 35 overall (17 higher including 6 in Higher level English)

 H2, H2, H2, H2, H2, H2 including H2 in English

 The Welsh Baccalaureate is not typically included in the academic conditions of an offer made to you for this course.
 If you choose to undertake the Welsh Baccalaureate we would strongly encourage you to draw upon these experiences within your personal statement, as your qualification will then be taken into account both when your application is initially considered by the selection panel and again when reviewed by the admissions tutor at the time your A-level results are passed to us.